Thomas Chacko

 “A good, strategic thinker.
 Thomas is very bright and on top of the arguments.
 He thinks quickly on his feet and deals well with curveballs thrown by the judge.”

-Thomas advises extensively on private client matters including the taxation of estates and UK and offshore trusts, including in relation to applications to set aside transactions (both before the English courts and in offshore jurisdictions, where Thomas has been asked to provide statements of the UK tax position for the foreign court to consider).
+Thomas advises extensively on private client matters such as the taxation of estates and UK and offshore trusts, including applications to set aside transactions before English courts and overseas jurisdictions, where he provides statements of the UK tax position for foreign courts.

 Directory quotes